-Here we are, just one day out from embarking on our next adventure and here at A World With You we like to provide travel information for the adventurous young couples out there.
-We are heading to the mystical country of Iceland for 17 days and we would like to provide some travel tips.
+Here we are, just one day out from embarking on our next adventure.
+We are heading to the mystical country of Iceland for 17 days.
 This will be our first adventure to a location that doesn’t involve the warmest of weather and we couldn’t be more excited.
 Growing up in Canada it has never been much of an interest to escape our own cold winters with more cold weather, but Iceland’s natural wonders are calling and we can’t resist.
 From what we have read, the weather will be rainy and cool, but what makes the weather more intimidating is the fact that in the worst of times, Iceland can resemble a barren arctic base like the planet Hoth from the The Empire Strikes Back.
 Lucky for us, we are going in the fall, so we aren’t expecting anything that extreme.
 However, coming prepared for the worst is our only option.
-Here’s the packing lists we’ve compiled on A World With You Travel in order to comfortably spend the next two weeks in Iceland.
+Here’s the packing lists we’ve compiled in order to comfortably spend the next two weeks in Iceland.

 Here is Tim’s list: